 This way of doing embraces a mindset change from black-box testing to white-box testing.
 Instead of trying to check that there is no interaction between two related but independent features, we open the box to get confident that the code is designed to guarantee that the two features are indeed independent and we reduce the number of test cases accordingly — skipping those useless tests entirely.

 Overall, the role of testers or QA changes significantly.
-We want them to embody the Quality Engineer (QE) role where they are not here to check that features are properly implemented anymore, they are here to help the rest of the team direcly implement properly the features.
-They are giving their insight during backlog grooming sessions, they are working hand-in-hand with the developpers to help them cover properly features with automated tests, they are helping the PO to use Specification by Example and Behavior-Driven Development tools to enable automated acceptance testing… And hopefully, they finally have enough time to perform exploratory testing and other activites that actually bring real value
+We want them to embody the Quality Engineer (QE) role where they are not here to check that features are properly implemented anymore, they are here to help the rest of the team directly implement properly the features.
+They are giving their insight during backlog grooming sessions, they are working hand-in-hand with the developers to help them cover properly features with automated tests, they are helping the PO to use Specification by Example and Behavior-Driven Development tools to enable automated acceptance testing… And hopefully, they finally have enough time to perform exploratory testing and other activities that actually bring real value

-Pitfall: Test code does matter less than production code
+Pitfall #3: Test code does matter less than production code

 This is a common one.
 Maybe the most important longer-term root cause of failure.